-Regular board meetings are held the second Monday of the month at 7:00 p.m. in the Longview Education Support Center, 1301 East Young Street.
+The board usually meets the second Monday of the month at 7:00 p.m. in the Longview Education Support Center, 1301 East Young Street.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district web site and at the central administrative offices at least 72 hours before the scheduled meeting time.
-The written notice will show the date, time, place and subjects of each meeting.
-In emergencies, a meeting may be held with a two-hour notice.
+A written notice of regular and special meetings will be posted on the district website and at the central administrative offices at least 72 hours before the scheduled meeting time.
+The written notice will show the date, time, place, and subjects of each meeting.
+In emergencies, a meeting may be held with a two-hour notice